songxunzhao/epis-service/README.md

 > Warning!
 You __must__ have Java __assertions disabled__, otherwise the IBM MQ Factory fails (due to a buggy assertion in their code).
 Make sure you're not enabling assertions by using the `-ea` command-line switch (which IntelliJ enables by default in Test run configurations).

+## Single Dev Rule

+Only a __single__ developer machine can be __connected to EPIS__ simultaneously.
+Why?
+Since we're using a single whitelisted IP to communicate with EPIS and >1 machines would be in a race condition in getting the response back from the MQ.

 ## Tech stack

 **Database:**